inugami-dev64/saucer/README.md

 ## Usage
 In order to create makefile for current platform
 `$ saucer build.yml`
 For specific platform `-p` flag can be used.
-Following examples show how to create makefile for different platform than the one being detected right now.
+Following examples show how to create makefile for different platform other than the one being detected right now.
 Using Macos configuration: `$ saucer build.yml -p apple`
 Using Windows configuration: `$ saucer build.yml -p windows`
 Using Linux configuration: `$ saucer build.yml -p linux`

 ## YAML configuration
 Yaml configuration file can be created easily.
 Two most important keys in yaml configuration file are `premake` and `tasks` keys.
+Additionally `link` and `cpy` flags can be used to add copy or symlink to build directory.
 Keys that support platform specific values can be specified with following subkeys:
 `apple` for macos specific configuration value
 `linux` for linux specific configuration value
 `windows` for windows specific configuration value